-- 7.15(13) Consider and make recommendations to the Buildings and Grounds Committee concerning the availability of funds for, and application of funds to, capital improvement requests. - 7.16 Duties of the Academic Affairs Committee. -- The Academic Affairs Committee shall: - 7.161 Consider and report to the Board on matters concerned with substantive aspects of policies and programs related to the academic philosophy and objectives of the general academic institutions; with University relations; and with general academic planning, instruction, and research. - 7.162 Recommend to the Board policies relating to soliciting and securing gifts and endowments for the University's general academic institutions and the acceptance, use, and allocation of such gifts and endowments including recommendations on appointments to Professorships and Chairs. - 7.163 Consider and report to the Board on all matters affecting the libraries of the general academic institutions. - 7.164 Recommend to the Finance and Audit Committee matters which commit the general academic institutions to operating expenditures in future years. - 7.165 Consider and recommend to the Finance and Audit Committee the annual operating budgets of the general academic institutions, including rates of compensation. - 7.166 Consider and recommend to the Finance and Audit Committee biennial submissions of appropriation requests to the Legislative Budget Board and to the governor as prepared by the Office of the Chancellor in accordance with Section 6 of Chapter II of Part Two of these Rules and Regulations. - 7.167 Counsel with the Office of the Chancellor and recommend to the Board approval of matters related to student affairs, fees and housing in the general academic institutions. - 7.168 Counsel with the Office of the Chancellor and recommend to the Board approval of the appointment, promotion, and dismissal of such institutional officers as may be appropriate in the general academic institutions.
+- 7.163 Consider and report to the Board on all matters affecting the libraries of the general academic institutions. - 7.164 Recommend to the Finance and Audit Committee matters which commit the general academic institutions to operating expenditures in future years. - 7.165 Consider and recommend to the Finance and Audit Committee the annual operating budgets of the general academic institutions, including rates of compensation. - 7.166 Consider and recommend to the Finance and Audit Committee biennial submissions of appropriation requests to the Legislative Budget Board and to the Governor as prepared by the Office of the Chancellor in accordance with Section 6 of Chapter II of Part Two of these Rules and Regulations. - 7.167 Counsel with the Office of the Chancellor and recommend to the Board approval of matters related to student affairs, fees and housing in the general academic institutions. - 7.168 Counsel with the Office of the Chancellor and recommend to the Board approval of the appointment, promotion, and dismissal of such institutional officers as may be appropriate in the general academic institutions. - 7.169 Consider and report to the Board on matters relating to the research, training, and community service activities at the general academic institutions. - 7.16(10)Consider and recommend to the Board the acceptance and execution of grants and contracts for research, training, and community service at the general academic institutions.